HarshRajSinghania/lifepath/README.md

 ## License

-This project is licensed under the MIT License.
+This is a submission to a hackathon.
+You may read the code but you are not allowed to use it or modify it for any purpose.

 ## Support